nodejs/wiki-archive/Installing-Node.js-via-package-manager.md

 * **elemenrary OS Luna** (via Ubuntu 12.04 LTS)
 * **elemenrary OS Freya** (via Ubuntu 14.04 LTS)

-## Enterprise Linux and Fedora Core
+## Enterprise Linux and Fedora

 Including **Red Hat® Enterprise Linux®** / **RHEL**, **CentOS** and **Fedora**.

-Node.js is available from the [NodeSource](https://nodesource.com) Enterprise Linux and Fedora Core binary distributions repository.
+Node.js is available from the [NodeSource](https://nodesource.com) Enterprise Linux and Fedora binary distributions repository.
 Support for this repository, along with its scripts, can be found on GitHub at [nodesource/distributions](https://github.com/nodesource/distributions).

 Note that the Node.js packages for EL 5 (RHEL5 and CentOS 5) depend on the **[EPEL](https://fedoraproject.org/wiki/EPEL)** repository being available.
 The setup script will check and provide instructions if it is not installed.